- Meet the book writer and abstract artist Gheorghe Virtosu

 Meet the artist

 Gheorghe Virtosu was born in 1968, in the Republic of Moldova, and is living a tumultuous life, after dramatically oscillating between failure and success.
 At 15, he started to create a path in life on his own merits, leaving behind the idyllic world of childhood for that of “city scholar,” and then for a military career in the Soviet army.
-During this periplus, he accumulated more frustration and anger than wellbeing and tranquility; after the fall of the Iron Curtain, he simply went out into the world, as many other wanderers of Eastern Europe, settling in London in 1992.
+During this periplus, he accumulated more frustration and anger than wellbeing and tranquility; after the fall of the Iron Curtain, he simply went out into the world, like many other wanderers of Eastern Europe, settling in London in 1992.
 Important World Artist Title Holder and Global Art Award Finalist, he lives and works in London, Amsterdam, Luxembourg.
 Having lived through the Cultural Revolution, Virtosu often focuses on his knowledge experience in his work.
 He depicts social phenomena and characters in abstract style.
+Today he is one of the most respected contemporary art representatives.

 Controversy - The Road to Art